pysam-developers/pysam/doc/usage.rst

 Using pyximport_, it is (relatively) straight-forward to access pysam internals and the underlying samtools library.
-An example is provided in the :file:`test` directory.
+An example is provided in the :file:`tests` directory.
 The example emulates the samtools flagstat command and consists of three files:

 1. The main script :file:`pysam_flagstat.py`.
 The important lines in